gtonkinhill/TCGA_analysis/README.md

-Let’s start by generating simulated microbiome compositions using the `splatter` bioconductor package. `Splatter` was originally designed to simulate single cell data which happens to have a similar distribution to microbiome studies.
+Let’s start by generating simulated microbiome compositions using the `splatter` bioconductor package. `Splatter` was originally designed to simulate single cell data which is usually zero-inflated and over-dispersed much like microbiome data.

 We’ll consider 100 samples with up to 500 species in each sample.
 Each simulation is independent so there are no underlying groups or clusters of interest present.
-We add a simulated batch effect of 4 groups split roughly evenly over the 100 samples.
+We add a simulated batch effect of 4 groups split roughly evenly over the 200 samples.

 ``` r
 batches <- c(50, 50, 50, 50)